 J.P.
-Singh is Professor and Distinguished Senior Fellow at the Schar School of Policy and Government at George Mason University.
+Singh is Professor of International Commerce and Policy at the Schar School of Policy and Government at George Mason University.
 From 2016-18, he was Chair and Professor of Culture and Political Economy, and Director of the Institute for International Cultural Relations (IICR) at the University of Edinburgh.

 Professor Singh has authored five monographs, edited four books, and published dozens of scholarly articles.
 Many of these books and articles are on international trade and development, national and international cultural policies, and international negotiations and diplomacy.
 His single authored books include Sweet Talk: Paternalism and Collective Action in North-South Trade Negotiations (Stanford 2017), Negotiating the Global Information Economy (Cambridge 2008) and Globalized Arts: The Entertainment Economy and Cultural Identity (Columbia, 2011), which won the American Political Science Association’s award for best book in information technology and politics in 2012.
 Edited volumes include Science, Technology, Art and International Relations (Routledge 2019) and Globalization, Culture and Development (Palgrave 2015).
 He was guest editor of a special Issue on "Emerging Powers and the WTO" for the journal International Negotiation (June 2016).
 His current book project is Development 2.0: How Technologies Can Foster Inclusivity in the Developing World (Oxford, forthcoming).